 Similarly, around the doors are large gaps between the doors and the door frames.
 I fitted draft excluders to help retain heat inside the tunnel.

-My thinking was that the plastic greenhouse would offer even better protection from drafts, and would have some sort of double glazing effect.
-In fact, the greenhouse did make a difference, but only by a degree of two.
-There was simply too much heat loss through the plastic.
+My thought that the plastic greenhouse would offer even better protection from drafts, and would have some sort of double glazing effect.
+In fact, the greenhouse did make a difference, but only by 1 -2 °C. There was simply too much heat loss through the plastic.